-- 2 In these articles of association, unless the context requires otherwise:- - (a) "board" means the directors; - (b) "charity" means a body which is entered in the Scottish Charity Register; - (c) "charitable purpose" means a charitable purpose under section 7 of the Scottish Charities Act which is also regarded as a charitable purpose in relation to the application of the Taxes Acts; - (d) "community body" means a community body within the meaning of section 34 of the Land Reform (Scotland) Act 2003 (as amended by section 37 of the Community Empowerment (Scotland) Act 2015) which is also regarded as a community body for the purposes of section 49(2) of the Land Reform (Scotland) Act 2016; - (e) "community transfer body" means a community transfer body within the meaning of section 77 of the Community Empowerment (Scotland) Act 2015 (as read with section 19 of the Community Empowerment (Scotland) Act 2015); - (f) "Companies Act" means the Companies Act 2006; - (g) "crofting community body" means a crofting community body within the meaning of section 71 of the Land Reform (Scotland) Act 2003 (as amended by section 62 of the Community Empowerment (Scotland) Act 2015); - (h) "OSCR" means the Office of the Scottish Charity Regulator; - "Part 3A community body" means a Part 3A community body with the meaning of section 97D of the Land Reform (Scotland) Act 2003 (as inserted by section 74 of the Community Empowerment (Scotland) Act 2015); - (j) "Part 5 community body" means a Part 5 community body within the meaning of section 49 of the Land Reform (Scotland) Act 2016; - (k) "property" means any property or other asset (which may include rights or interests in land and intellectual property); - "Scottish Charities Act" means the Charities and Trustee Investment (Scotland) Act 2005;
+- 2 In these articles of association, unless the context requires otherwise:- - (a) "board" means the directors; - (b) "charity" means a body which is entered in the Scottish Charity Register; - (c) "charitable purpose" means a charitable purpose under section 7 of the Scottish Charities Act which is also regarded as a charitable purpose in relation to the application of the Taxes Acts; - (d) "community body" means a community body within the meaning of sections 34 and 97(D) of the Land Reform (Scotland) Act 2003 and section 49 of the Land Reform (Scotland) Act 2016; - (e) "community transfer body" means a community transfer body within the meaning of section 77 of the Community Empowerment (Scotland) Act 2015 (as read with section 19 of the Community Empowerment (Scotland) Act 2015); - (f) "Companies Act" means the Companies Act 2006; - (g) "crofting community body" means a crofting community body within the meaning of section 71 of the Land Reform (Scotland) Act 2003 (as amended by section 62 of the Community Empowerment (Scotland) Act 2015); - (h) "OSCR" means the Office of the Scottish Charity Regulator (and its successors); - "Part 3A community body" means a Part 3A community body with the meaning of section 97D of the Land Reform (Scotland) Act 2003 (as inserted by section 74 of the Community Empowerment (Scotland) Act 2015); - (j) "Part 5 community body" means a Part 5 community body within the meaning of section 49 of the Land Reform (Scotland) Act 2016; - (k) "property" means any property or other asset (which may include rights or interests in land and intellectual property); - (I) "Scottish Charities Act" means the Charities and Trustee Investment (Scotland) Act 2005;

-- (m) "subsidiary" has the meaning given in section 1159 of the Companies Act; - (n) "sustainable development" means development which meets the needs of the present without compromising the ability of future generations to meet their own needs. - 3 Any reference to a provision of any legislation (including any statutory instrument) shall include any statutory modification or re-enactment of that provision in force from time to time.
+- (m) "subsidiary" has the meaning given in section 1159 of the Companies Act; - (n) "sustainable development" means development which meets the needs of the present without compromising the ability of future generations to meet their own needs. - Any reference to a provision of any legislation (including any statutory instrument) shall include any statutory modification or re-enactment of that provision in force from time to time.